mik-tf/tutor-k3s/docs/resource-requirements.md

 - For testing and small pilots, a single control plane node is acceptable
 - This configuration provides sufficient resources for a smooth experience during testing
 - Suitable for instructor training, course development, and small pilot classes
+- Using less than the recommended minimum RAM will likely cause pod scheduling failures

 ### Small Production Environment (50-150 Students)